gama-platform/gama.docker/README.md

 # GAMA Docker Container

-This project is a simple Docker image that contains a GAMA platform ready to use in headless mode with [OpenJDK 8](https://openjdk.java.net/) with a minimal Ubuntu.
+This project is a simple Docker image that contains a GAMA platform ready to use in headless mode within a minimal [Alpine](https://alpinelinux.org/) [OpenJDK JRE 8](https://openjdk.java.net/) container.

 ## Getting Started